Generic Name: sulfamethoxazole and trimethoprim

 - Rudoy RC, Nelson JD, Haltalin KC.
 Antimicrobial Agents Chemother.
 May 1974;5:439–443.

-- National Committee for Clinical Laboratory Standards.
-Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically; Approved Standard – Fourth Edition.
-NCCLS document M7-A4, Vol.17 No. 2 NCCLS, Wayne, PA, January, 1997.
+- Clinical and Laboratory Standards Institute.
+Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically; Approved Standard – 9th ed.
+CLSI document M07–A9, CLSI, Wayne, PA, 2012.

 - Marinella Mark A. 1999.
 Trimethoprim-induced hyperkalemia: An analysis of reported cases.
 Gerontol.
 45:209–212.